-Light enters through the eye and creates a complex biochemical reaction in the photoreceptor cells of the retina.
+Light enters through the eye and creates a complex of biochemical reactions in the photoreceptor cells of the retina.
 Photoreceptor cells are divided into two types that due to their characteristic form are designated as rods and cones [3].
 Rods are receptors of light of low intensity; they arranged in a colored layer of the retina, in which is synthesized photochromic protein rhodopsin, responsible for color perception.
 Cones on the contrary contain a group of visual pigments (iodopsin), and adapted to distinguish different colors.
 Rods can persive black and white images in the dim light, cones - to carry out color vision in bright light.
 Human retina contains approximately 3 million of cones and 100 million of rods.
 Their dimensions are very small - the length of about 50 mm, the diameter from 1 to 4 μ m.

-Electrical signals generated by the rods and cones, are handled by other retinal cells - bipolar and ganglion cells before they are transmitted to the brain via the optic nerve [4].
+Electrical signals generated by the rods and cones, are handled by other retina cells - bipolar and ganglion cells before they are transmitted to the brain via the optic nerve [4].
 Additionally, there are two intermediate layers of neurons.
 Horizontal cells transmit messages back and forth between the photoreceptor cells, bipolar cells and each other.
 Amacrine cells of the retina are linked to bipolar cells, ganglion cells, as well as with each other.
 Both types of these intermediate neurons play a major role in the processing of visual information at the level of the retina before it is transmitted to the brain for final processing.

 Cones are approximately 100 times less sensitive to light than rods, but much better perceive the rapid movement.
 The wand can be stimulated by a single photon.
 Cascade of molecular interactions enhances this "quantum" of information into a chemical signal, which is then perceived by the nervous system.
 The degree of enhancement signal varies depending on ambient light: rods are more sensitive under low than inder bright light.
 As a result, they operate effectively in a wide range of ambient light.
 Sensory system of rods is packed up in clearly distinguishable cellular substructure that can be easily selected and investigated in vitro in isolated state.
-This property makes them as indispensable object for further structural-functional studies as well as studies of photoreceptor pigments (rhodopsin, iodopsin).
-These anumal photoreceptor pigments are used as models for studying of bacterial photoreceptor pigment bacteriorhodopsin (BR) from purple membranes of halobacterium Halobacterium halobium.
+This property makes them as indispensable convenient objects for further structural-functional studies, as well as studies of photoreceptor pigments (rhodopsin, iodopsin) and the mechanism of their action.
+These mammal photoreceptor pigments are used as basic models for comparative studying the mechanism of light perception by the bacterial photoreceptor pigment bacteriorhodopsin (BR), isolated from purple membranes of halobacterium Halobacterium halobium ET 1001, since the mechanisms of perception of light by eukaryots and halobacteria have some similar reactions.